COLLEGE SAVINGS PROGRAM

 (3) Contributions to accounts may be made only in cash.

-(4) Account owners may withdraw all or part of the balance from an account on sixty (60) days’ notice, or a shorter period as may be authorized by the board, under rules prescribed by the board.
+(4) Account owners may withdraw all or part of the balance from an account on sixty (60) days’ notice, or a shorter period as may be authorized by the board and as described in the securities disclosure or offering document approved by the board and provided to account owners and potential account owners.

 (5) An account owner may change the designated beneficiary of an account to an individual who is a member of the family of the former designated beneficiary in accordance with procedures established by the board.